 When Objective Evidence is Not Available

 When conclusive objective evidence is unavailable, a long term disability insurance claim may still be validated through the use of subjective evidence.
-Subjective evidence primarily includes the patient’s self-reports, and the observations of friends and family.
+Subjective evidence includes the patient’s self-reports and the observations of friends and family.

 If your doctor is willing to provide a statement in support of your long term disability claim, you should obtain a written medical source statement.
 Be aware, however, that overly conclusory statements that essentially say “my patient is 100% disabled and unable to work” are nearly useless.

 Long term disability claims examiners who review disability claims are not interested in short, conclusory statements from personal physicians.
 Instead, the doctor should explain why the claimant is unable to work.
 How can a treating physician do this?
 In a “to whom it may concern” letter or by filling out a residual functional capacity form.
 The LTD insurance company is looking for a doctor’s evaluation of how well the disability claimant can:

 - Push and/or pull;

 - Grip and manipulate objects; and

 A doctor should also provide information regarding a patient’s range of motion in all major joints.

 Unfortunately, many doctors are unwilling to provide this type of detailed statement, even though this is exactly what the insurance company is seeking.
 Despite resistance from medical providers, claimants who are seriously interested in winning their disability claims should strive to obtain this type of statement from their doctor.